kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## Modern Example

 Instead of fine-tuning a model on every new policy,
-You store those policies in a database and retrieve them on demand.
+You store those policies in a database and retrieve them on demand
 Context, not customization, gives accuracy

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.